The Best Heart Attack Predictor

 Plaques and clots are just your body's way of patching the damage and allowing things to heal.

 But what causes the damage in the first place?

-At the root of the problem is a high level of insulin.
-High insulin in the body causes inflammation, which damages your arteries.
+At the root of the problem is a high level of Fat Storing Hormone.
+High Fat Storing Hormone in the body causes inflammation, which damages your arteries.
 That causes the body to have to form clots.
 And when those clots build up and block your blood vessels, you get heart disease and heart attacks.

-High insulin → Inflammation → Clotting → Heart attack
+High Fat Storing Hormone → Inflammation → Clotting → Heart attack

 Cholesterol, which is just a component in the clot, isn't the problem (read more about the truth of cholesterol here).
 Cholesterol comes in very late on the chain of events.
-High insulin, on the other hand, starts the chain of events.
+High Fat Storing Hormone, on the other hand, starts the chain of events.
 It is what we really need to pay attention to when trying to reduce our risk.

 Unfortunately, 50% of the time, people will die of an attack without any symptoms at all.
 You do not want to be surprised by an attack and have heart disease problems going on in the background without even knowing it.